argun8394/Patika.dev_Orion_AngularBootcamp_Project/README.md

 * Font Awesome

 ## Getting Started
-Run npm i or npm install to install all packages then You should use ng serve --o.
+Run npm i or npm install to install all packages then You should use ng serve --o.<br>
 Run db.json you should use json-server --watch db.json.

 ## Prerequisites